cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

 title: BOSH Example Manifest
 ---

-This is an example manifest for deploying BOSH via Micro BOSH.
+This is an example manifest for deploying BOSH via MicroBOSH.
 The next step would be to deploy Cloud Foundry.

     ---
     name: example1
-    director_uuid: 729b6100-4035-4b35-ab9a-cf8299719fe3
+    director_uuid: 729b6100-4035-4b35-ab9a-cf8299719fe3 # get this from `bosh stats`
     release:
       name: bosh
       version: 11 # change this when the version of BOSH changes

     networks:
-    # all of these settings depend on your own infrastructure setup
+    # all of these settings depend on your infrastructure setup
     - name: default
       subnets:
       - range: 172.20.128.0/21